f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 .. image:: ./assets/migrated_to_nutanix.jpg

-As we can see from the above screenshot, all the traffic is migrated to Nutanix platform and no request is made to flow through VMware.
+As we can see from the above screenshot, all the traffic is migrated to Nutanix platform and no request is flowing throsugh VMware.

 Scenario 1: Case B – Malicious requests
 ~~~~~~~~~~